LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/rpi/RasberryPiReadme.md

 # Raspberry Pi Setup Guide

-This document describes how to run the API security demo on a Raspberry Pi 4.
+This document describes how to run the APIShield+ demo on a Raspberry Pi 4.
 These instructions cover the edge-hosted monitoring web service only (backend and frontend).
 The other optional Pi integrations mentioned in the main README are beyond the scope of this file.

 ## Educational use only